095056/Luis/Termux-and-Android-10.md

 is not stable and still against Google Play policy.
 It also not known how such solution will be viable in long-term.

-## Additional notes about Termux and Android 10, 11 and SDK-29+
+## Additional notes about Termux and Android 10, 11 and app target SDK level 29+

 Android 10+: